A Tribute Song: A Modern Warrior, Charles Surveyor sought Peace, Justice and Prosperity

 In 1948, with Fort Reno no longer needed and scheduled for phaseout, approximately 8,500 acres were “transferred” to the U.S. Department of Agriculture.

 In some ways, that dubious shift was the key moment in the U.S. government’s apparent intentions to prevent the land from returning to the Two Tribes, despite treaties and President Grant’s order of 1869.

 As a flimsy way to retain “military” land use, the Agriculture Department contracted with the U.S. Foreign Aid Service to train mules for use in Greece and Turkey.
 The Two Tribes did not have an opportunity to inject their land claim anew, as the shift took place without congressional hearings.

 Then, in 1951, the “new” use of the land was extended for three years.

 In 1954, the military shifted gears again, saying it needed the land for training linked to American involvement in Indo-China.
 As part of that shift, documents relating to the Army-Agriculture discussions and memorandums over the land were “locked up” in classified status.
 Although some of those documents were declassified in 2005, the remainder have stayed largely out out of public view.
-[In 2019], the Department of the Interior answered a long-pending open records from request submitted by CapitolBeatOK and The City Sentinel newspaper in Oklahoma City.
+This year, the Department of the Interior answered a long-pending open records from request submitted by CapitolBeatOK.
 While those documents had fresh nuggets, nothing startling emerged.